1651 East Georgia Street- DP-2018-00274 - Revised

-Robert Chester Architect has applied to the City of Vancouver for permission to develop a two-and-a-half-storey, two-family dwelling, with a detached accessory building (garage), proposing:
+Robert Chester Architect has applied to the City of Vancouver for permission to develop a two(2)-storey, two-family Dwelling, with a detached accessory building (garage), proposing:

 Under the site’s existing RM-4 zoning, the application is “conditional” so it may be permitted; however, it requires the decision of the Director of Planning.